sungiant/abacus/README.md

 * Double
 * Fixed32

-To use Abacus, choose the precision you want to work with and include the corresponding Abacus.*.cs file in your project.
+To use Abacus choose the precision you want to work with and include the corresponding Abacus.*.cs file in your project.